 - Metris’ evaluation of Pillsbury House + theatre’s Art Blocks project is a good resource.
 All the data collection instruments are in the technical appendix. https://metrisarts.com/evaluations/#AddingItUp

 Also, here is a link to a webinar for the NEA we did on the project: https://www.arts.gov/video/evaluation-tool-creative-placemaking

-See the list all of our webinar available for free as videos.
+See the list of all of our webinars.
 Feel free to share with friends.